OCLD Interview Questions with Answers

 9. TURNOVER: It is sales or revenue earned during a period of time.

-10. WAIT STAFF: People serving in a Café or Restaurants.
+10. WAIT STAFF: People serving in a café or restaurant.

-11. BAIZE: Thick woolen material similar to the feel used for covering the tabletops.
+11. BAIZE: A thick woolen material similar to the feel used for covering the tabletops.

-12. COCOTTE: Small round or oval ovenproof dish in which food may be cooked and served.
+12. COCOTTE: A small round or oval ovenproof dish in which food may be cooked and served.

-13. DECANTER: Narrow-necked bottle or glass jug with a stopper, used for storing and serving wines or spirits.
+13. DECANTER: A narrow-necked bottle or glass jug with a stopper, used for storing and serving wines or spirits.

-14. MAIN COURSE: Main dish on the menu.
+14. MAIN COURSE: The main dish on the menu.

 15. LOBSTER: It is a large shellfish with big claws.

-16. RAMEKIN: Small baking dish for one portion.
+16. RAMEKIN: A small baking dish for one portion.

 17. SERVIETTE: French term to denote napkin.

-18. TUREEN: Deep-covered dish from which soup is served at the table using a ladle.
+18. TUREEN: A deep-covered dish from which soup is served at the table using a ladle.

 19. FLAMBÉ: It literally means flamed.
 In flambé preparations, spirits are added to the dish and ignited.